 - 1. Promote accountable risk and control decision-making based on quality data and commercial analysis - 2.
 Enable the business to clearly, consistently and comprehensively articulate the risk profile of the business/service/process including the integrity of processes and controls - 3.
 Support Risk and Control Owners in identifying anomalies in control effectiveness or the aggregation of risks that may take the risk profile of the business outside of tolerance - 4.
-Assess and promote improvements to the Accountability, Roles and Responsibilities matrix for a given set of activities - 5.
+Assess and promote improvements to the "Responsible, Accountable, Consulted and Informed" (RACI) matrix for a given set of activities - 5.
 Support Risk Owners through proactive advice based on risk and control knowledge and insights and present risk management solutions where appropriate - 6.
 Identify trends to anticipate future developments in the risk and control environment - 7.
-Actively challenge poor, inefficient or excessive controls, related tasks and behaviours - 8.
-Challenge Control Owners on the design and implementation of control monitoring to confirm it is fit for purpose - 9.
+Support Control Owners to avoid poor, inefficient or excessive controls, related tasks and behaviours

+- 8. Advise Control Owners on the design and implementation of control monitoring to confirm it is fit for purpose - 9.
 Drive the development and implementation of future-fit risk management frameworks, in collaboration with Risk Stewards and taking regulatory requirements into account - 10.
 Promoting desired behaviours and a positive risk culture, and supporting the delivery of the conduct outcomes.